 Following the Bodhisattva Path

 The next morning we give our students a choice.
-They may return to the orphanage that takes outstanding care of its special needs children, or go to the one that seems stuck in a previous generation’s minimalist meeting of only basic physical needs.
+They may return to the orphanage that takes outstanding care of its special needs children, or go to the one that seems stuck in a previous generation’s minimalist care mode.
 Whether the decision was consciously made in light of Kuan Yin’s example or not, the vast majority of students opt for the latter institution where suffering is visible and even shockingly raw at times.

 It is at this orphanage that we once again meet an 18-year old “boy” who lies flat in a bed – as he did four years ago when I first remember meeting him – wearing nothing but a diaper.
 Some thick brown growth lies like a partial beard on both sides of his face, and even more unnaturally appears across areas of his bare chest near his armpits.
 His arms are splayed behind him.
 He can speak and respond, but repeats the same simple phrases over and over again.
 A small group of students sits next to him and engages him in Cantonese.
 We help him do the one activity we can think of: we put a piece of paper behind and below his head where his right arm naturally falls, ask him to choose a color, place a crayon in his hand, and help him to draw.
 Every few minutes the students hold up his piece of art in front of his bent head seeking his approval, and then continue.
 On the last day we honor his one request, bringing him a piece of cake.